 Looking at just one example, with just a single Composable DataFlow, users were able to join an external file with an internat marketing database:

 In the above DataFlow, moving from left to right, the top branch pulls an Excel file with the records of leads being matched, while the bottom branch reads the 800,000+ records from the source marketing database.
 These two data sets are brought into a single module where the fuzzy matches are computed, and were the output is then sent to both an Excel report (top right branch) or into a visualization (bottom right branch).

 - The entire process, including the fuzzy match computation, took just 35 seconds!

-- Visualizations inside the dataflow can easily be generated!
+- Within the same DataFlow, visualization can be immediately generated!

 In addition to the points highlighted earlier, it is important to emphasize that Alteryx failed in two substantial ways:

 - While the configuration of a visual workflow was similar to the Composable solution, Alteryx could not complete the computation.
 With Alteryx being a desktop application, Alteryx’s in-memory tables and computation are limited by the hardware of the user’s machine (in this case, a Dell Latitude laptop).
 In stark contrast, Composable, as a modern, cloud-native web application, swiftly executed the computation in a mere 35 seconds.
 This remarkable speed and efficiency demonstrated Composable’s ability to leverage cloud resources and overcome the constraints imposed by individual devices.